-The Governance and Nominating Committee currently is comprised of Mr. Johnson, Mr. Mulcahy and Mr. Schindler; Mr. Johnson is its chair.
+The Governance and Nominating Committee currently is comprised of Mr. Johnson, Mr. Mulcahy, Mr. Nelson, Mr. Schindler and Ms. Ziegler; Mr. Johnson is its chair.
+Prior to January 28, 2015 and during our 2014 fiscal year, the Governance and Nominating Committee was comprised of Mr. Johnson, Mr. Mulcahy and Mr. Schindler; Mr. Johnson was its chair.
 The Governance and Nominating Committee is responsible for:

-- identifying individuals qualified to serve on the Board of Directors, consistent with criteria approved by the Board of Directors; - recommending that the Board of Directors select a slate of director nominees for election by our stockholders at the Annual Meeting of Stockholders, in accordance with our charter and bylaws and with Maryland law; - recommending candidates to the Board of Directors to fill vacancies on the Board or on any committee of the Board in accordance with our charter and bylaws and with Maryland law; - evaluating and recommending to the Board of Directors a set of corporate governance policies and guidelines to be applicable to the Company; - re-evaluating periodically such policies and guidelines for the purpose of suggesting amendments to them as appropriate; and - overseeing annual evaluations in accordance with NYSE listing standards.
+- identifying individuals qualified to serve on the Board of Directors, consistent with criteria approved by the Board of Directors; - recommending that the Board of Directors select a slate of director nominees for election by our stockholders at our annual meeting of stockholders, in accordance with our charter and bylaws and with Maryland law; - recommending candidates to the Board of Directors to fill vacancies on the Board or on any committee of the Board in accordance with our charter and bylaws and with Maryland law; - evaluating and recommending to the Board of Directors a set of corporate governance policies and guidelines to be applicable to the Company; - re-evaluating periodically such policies and guidelines for the purpose of suggesting amendments to them as appropriate; and - · overseeing annual Board and committee self-evaluations in accordance with NYSE listing standards.